Play-overs

 • "Shine!
 Jesus, shine!" in Lord the light of your love is shining

-To help identify the tune, try soloing it on the Great or Choir if you have one; this helps to bring out the tune from the many harmonics that organs exude.
-Also remember to shorten notes that will be repeated immediately.
-A succession of crotchets for example, should be played as quaver with quaver rests between.
-Also remember, never couple a solo manual to the pedals for play-overs.
+To help identify the tune, try soloing it on the Great, or Choir if you have one; this helps to bring out the tune from the many harmonics that organs sound.
+Also remember to shorten notes that will be repeated immediately (see graphic).
+A succession of crotchets for example, should be played as quavers with quaver rests between.
+Also remember, never couple a solo manual to the pedals.

 Set the style

-The play-over will need to be soft for the more reflective hymns and songs but for a grand Easter hymn consider using a solo reed.
+The play-over should be soft for the more reflective hymns but strong for a grand hymn.

 Set the pitch

-If you have a choir, the pitch as set in most hymn books these days will be fine.
-But if not you must be sure that your congregation can reach those high notes.
+If you have a choir, the pitch set in most hymn books will be fine.
+But always be sure that your congregation can reach those high notes.
 The circumstances will matter.
-Jesus Christ is risen today will sound fine in C in a large church on Easter Sunday but it may need to be lower at a sunrise service in the open air.
-A will be quite high enough.
+Jesus Christ is risen today will sound fine in C in a large church on Easter Sunday; but at a sunrise service in the open air, sung in A would be quite high enough.

 Set the pace

-• Just because you have a large church does not mean it must be slower
+• Just because you have a large church building does not mean it must be slower;

-• Do not ral. at the end of each verse; the pace of the hymn will get slower and slower;
+• Do not ral. at the end of each verse; the hymn will get slower and slower;

 • Count rests carefully; do not rush through them;